sajjadGG/book-python/basics/type/str.rst

 :English:
     #.
 Ask user to input name
     #.
-Print text identical to output code (see below)
+Print text identical to output code (see "Output" section below)
     #.
 To print use f-string formatting
     #.
 Note, that second line starts with tab
     #.
 Value in double quotes is a name read from user (in output user typed ``José Jiménez``)